Full Universities Australia Logo Universities Australia Logo

 Awards for teaching excellence (Teaching Awards)

-• Early Career (for teachers with less than five years cumulative experience teaching in higher education institutions)
+• Early Career (For academics with less than five years teaching experience in higher education institutions)

-• Neville Bonner Award for Indigenous Education (individuals who must demonstrate their contribution to Indigenous education)
+• Neville Bonner Award for Indigenous Education (For Indigenous teaching staff only)

 Maximum of three Teaching Awards submissions per institution across all categories.